the-road-to-learn-react/the-road-to-react/manuscript/react-modern/custom-hooks.md

 * Confirm your [source code](https://codesandbox.io/s/github/the-road-to-learn-react/hacker-stories/tree/2021/React-Custom-Hooks).
   * Confirm the [changes](https://github.com/the-road-to-learn-react/hacker-stories/compare/2021/React-Side-Effects...2021/React-Custom-Hooks).
-* Read more about [React Hooks](https://www.robinwieruch.de/react-hooks) to get a good understanding of them, because they are the bread and butter in React function components.
+* Read more about [React Hooks](https://www.robinwieruch.de/react-hooks) to get a good understanding of them because they are the bread and butter in React function components.